Things You Need To Pack When Camping With Family

 Make sure to include all the items that you will need for sleeping.
 The first thing that should be on your sleeping list are the tents.
 Pack waterproof tents so that you’ll be dry and safe even if you’re unlucky with the weather.

 Other necessities include the actual items that you’ll sleep in and on.
 You can opt for the inflatable mattress since they are convenient for transportation or just carry the standard foam mattresses if your mode of transport allows.
 Also, put in place some waterproof fabrics to spread on the ground for protecting your mattress.
-If you are camping near your car, then you can take duvets and pillows for comfort but if you need to hike to your destination, then sleeping bags are much more convenient.
+If you are camping near your car, then you can take a backpacking pillow and a duvet for comfort but if you need to hike to your destination, then sleeping bags are much more convenient.

 • Food Storage Compartments